arachnidlabs/arachnidlabs.github.com/source/reload/instructions.markdown

 Selecting a smaller max current allows you to adjust the current within that range more accurately.

 If you have a regular Re:load, do not select the 75k resistor for 6 amps.
 Your Re:load will not do 6 amps; it will still max out at 3, making half the potentiometer's range useless!

+The diode is present to protect Re:load against damage due to reverse polarity.
+All diodes have a voltage drop, however, and the result of the Re:load's protection diode is a slight decrease in efficiency at low voltages.
+If you anticipate using the Re:load at low voltages - below about 4 volts - a lot, and need higher currents and better constant-current performance at those voltages - you may want to (at your own risk!) leave out the protection diode D1, replacing it with a wire link instead.
+If you do this, beware - hooking Re:load up in reverse polarity will most likely destroy it!

 After inserting the resistors and diode, turn the PCB over like so: